-The Skoda Octavia's got a lot bigger in its third generation guise and you net the biggest payoff when choosing the estate version.
-It's still great value for money, equipment levels are strong and it now holds up to 610-litres without having to fold the back seats.
+The Skoda Octavia has got a lot bigger in its third generation guise and you net the biggest pay-off when choosing this revised Estate version.
+It's still great value for money, equipment levels are strong and it holds up to 610-litres without having to fold the back seats.
 That's more than a Ford Mondeo estate.

 Design and Build

-At first the fact that the Octavia estate is now 90mm longer and 45mm wider thanthe previous generation version might seem rather small beer.
-That wouldn't appear to buy you a whole lot of extra carrying capacity, but it pays to scrutinise exactly what Skoda did in 2013 to transform this car.
-While the length increased a bit, the wheelbase increased by 108mm, offering a lot of extra rear seat space.
-In fact Skoda claims it to be the best in its segment although it's rather coy about how it defines that segment.
+Skoda people will probably quite like the fact that the look and feel of this car doesn't attract too much attention, even in this updated form where the lines have been streamlined, especially at the front.
+The two adjacent headlights form a dual face with a crystalline look and feature full-LED technology.
+The brand logo has gained more presence, with the front of the car featuring what the Czech maker hopes is a more powerful and wider appearance.
+Of course, it remains just as spacious as before and you get a feel for that when you lift the heavy tailgate.
 There can be no arguments about the 610-litres of space you get in the boot when all the seats are in place.
-By contrast, if you opted for a really big car like a Mondeo estate, you'd get a mere 537-litres and a car from the class the Octavia just vacated, such as a Focus estate yields a mere 476-litres.
+By contrast, if you opted for a really big car like a Mondeo estate, you'd get a mere 537-litres and a car from the class the Octavia used to compete in, such as a Focus Estate yields a mere 476-litres.
 Now you get an idea of the sheer utility of this car.
 By folding the rear backrests down, the boot space increases to an impressive 1,740-litres.
 Skoda prides itself on its 'Simply Clever' philosophy and the Octavia estate lives up to the billing with a double-sided boot floor mat, a net restraint system, multiple bag hooks, a waste bin and numerous bottle holders, multimedia device holders, an ice scraper in the fuel tank opening and a warning-vest holder under the driver's seat.
 On top of that, there's a coat rack and a remote fold-down function for the rear-seat backrest.
 The folding passenger seat makes transporting long objects easy.
 There's even space for the retractable parcel shelf and roof bars under the adjustable variable boot floor.

 Market and Model